brickblock-io/smart-contracts/docs/ECOSYSTEM.md

 - `updateProofOfCustody()`
   - for auditing purposes, updating essential information contained in IPFS hash.

-##### Broker
+##### Issuer

-The broker has no particular role in any of the functions.
-But once when an asset has been fully funded through the `PoaToken` contract the balance at the time of activation becomes claimable by the broker.
-It is assumed the `broker` already has the property to turn over and the funds in the contract at the time of activation is compensation for the building.
-The broker can `claim()` the same way any other token holder would `claim()`
+The issuer has no particular role in any of the functions.
+But once when an asset has been fully funded through the `PoaToken` contract the balance at the time of activation becomes claimable by the issuer.
+It is assumed the `issuer` already has the property to turn over and the funds in the contract at the time of activation is compensation for the building.
+The issuer can `claim()` the same way any other token holder would `claim()`

 ##### Token Holders